 Toledo is known as the “Water Recreation Capital of the Midwest” for good reason.
 The opportunities for water-based recreation on Lake Erie, and the number of nearby rivers means that you can spend all summer out on the water and never get bored.
 There are also nine Metroparks of the Toledo Area.
 Wiregrass Lake is the newest of these to be opened to the public, and includes a lake with a public dock for canoe and kayak launches.
 The Oak Openings Preserve is a truly spectacular, desert-like environment right in Toledo.
 The combination of sand dunes sitting next to low areas rich with orchids make the area fascinating to those who enjoy seeing the miracles of nature.

 Rent prices have decreased in Toledo over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
-Rent prices in 1 of the Toledo suburb increased last month.
-On the other hand, 2 local areas experienced a decrease in the price of a one-bedroom apartment.
+Rent prices in 0 of the Toledo suburbs increased last month.
+On the other hand, 4 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include:

-Rent decreased in Maumee, OH, Bowling Green, OH.
+Rent decreased in Perrysburg, OH, Maumee, OH, Bowling Green, OH, Oregon, OH.

 1 suburb is currently priced lower than the city of Toledo.